What is Motor Learning?

 Choose Variable Practice—or a Combo

-Variable practice is shown to improve motor learning.
+Variable practice may improve motor learning.

-An example of a constant-variable combo: Your new patient practices one phoneme in word-initial position.
-Then she practices a 2nd phoneme in word-initial position.
-Once she’s reached a certain level of accuracy with those movements, she moves on to practice both phonemes in word-initial and final positions.
+- Once she’s reached a certain level of accuracy with those movements, she practices both phonemes in word-initial and final positions

 5. Use Random Practice